-What are the ten best wines ever made?
+What are the 10 best wines ever made?
 We attempt to answer the billion-dollar question

 It seems a simple question, but can there ever be an answer?
-Probably not, so perhaps it’s a more rewarding task to come up with ten wines to try before you die; a money no object, billionaire’s bucket list of superstars from the greatest estates and the very best vintages.
+Probably not, so perhaps it’s a more rewarding task to come up with 10 wines to try before you die; a money-no-object, billionaire’s bucket list of superstars from the greatest estates and the very best vintages.

 Are they the best ever?
 There’s a strong argument for each.
 Should you try them at least once in this lifetime if given the chance?
 Definitely.

-Here are our top ten.
-We’re not saying it’s the perfect or indeed definitive selection but would advocate that no one, given the opportunity to sample any of these before shuffling off this mortal coil, should turn it down.
+Here is our top 10.
+We’re not saying it’s the perfect or indeed definitive selection but would advocate that no-one, given the opportunity to sample any of these before shuffling off this mortal coil, should turn it down.

 The impossibly evocative and romantic byword for exclusive luxury, Romanee-Conti is perhaps the single most prestigious name in fine wine.
 The DRC monopole of La Tache sits among some of the most famous and coveted vines in the world; Romanee-Conti, Richebourg and Romanee St. Vivant; and is always in huge demand.
 Having the best ever in the cellar makes it instantly world-class in terms of cachet and kudos.